marksherriff/cs3240-f23-website/project.md

 __Goal:__ There are two major milestones for all projects: incorporating the Google Maps API and providing a means for admin users to approve submissions from regular users.
 For this sprint, create the infrastructure for doing one of these two things (Sprint 5 will focus on the milestone you don't choose) and implement it in a meaningful way in the system to show significant progress.
 The milestone you choose is up to your team, based on the priority of your gathered requirements.

 __Requirements:__ In the opinion of the TA, significant work was accomplished this week on one of the two milestones such that it is visible and mostly usable in the system.
 GitHub Actions CI MUST be operational with at least multiple test cases in order to earn full XP.
 As you are just getting started with testing, this is more showing us that you have the process setup and that you have some passing tests.
+Your team must be updating GitHub Issues as appropriate throughout the rest of the project.

 __Team Evals:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
 You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }})